 These exemptions (outlined in Clause 77) provide flexibility for certain scenarios, allowing you to avoid a Development Application (DA) process and complex paperwork.

-1. Long-term use on owner-occupied land
+Exception scenario 1: Long-term use on owner-occupied land

 You can place one tiny home on wheels on land you own, provided there’s an existing primary dwelling (like a main house), without needing council approval.
 This exemption allows the THOW to be occupied by you, the landowner, or anyone registered as part of your household, such as family members or housemates listed at the property’s address.